Murdock135/my_obsidian_vault/400_projects/420_professional_projects/what_causes_salmonella/what_causes_salmonella.md

 - [ ] #milestone Generalize merging script
 - [ ] #milestone Create the QA dataset #ongoing
 - [ ] #milestone Complete the langchain course #ongoing
+- [ ]  #milestone Build the planner #ongoing
+- [ ] #milestone build the executor
-- [ ]
+- [ ] #milestone build the aggregator
 # Tasks

 - [x] #task Parse the output from the llm #ongoing ✅ 2025-03-22
-- [ ] #task Use ChatPromptTemplate to format the message so that it is explicit as to what is the human message
+- [x] #task Use ChatPromptTemplate to format the message so that it is explicit as to what is the human message #planned ✅ 2025-03-29
-- [ ] #task Add examples to the system message to implement few-shot. #planned
+- [ ] #task Add examples to the system message to implement few-shot.
+- [ ] #task Extract the json plan #ongoing
 - [ ] #task make a file for output schemas.
 Make an output schema for handling normal responses. #planned
 - [ ] #task Integrate tools
 	- [ ] #task e2b